 In 2017, 87 schools and 3,089 pupils made a difference to causes they care about!

 “Maths and English are important, but they’re important to a purpose, and if you can think of a purpose that’s more important than improving our global community, our national community and our local community I’d be struggling to beat you.”

 Mick Waters, Former Director of Curriculum, QCA at Go-Givers fifth anniversary celebration

 How does the project work?

-The project takes place over a term and involves the following stages:
+The project usually takes place over the spring and summer term and involves the following stages:

 Participating teachers attend a full day's training session to equip them with tools and activities to scaffold the project and facilitate children's learning.

 Back in school, teachers introduce the project and facilitate the decision-making process as children choose the cause or issue they wish to champion.